Do you need a VPN for Secure Email in a Wireless Hotspot?

 There are some downsides to VPN use

 Typically, a VPN costs money.
-You usually have to have special software installed on your computer and the license to use that software will cost you or the VPN provider money.
-There are open source VPN solutions (like OpenVPN), but they are complex to setup and get working correctly.
+Sometimes you have to have special software installed on your computer and the license to use that software will cost you or the VPN provider money (other solutions, like LuxSci’s VPN service, use the VPN software that is built into modern operating systems).
+There are open source VPN solutions (like OpenVPN), but they can be complex to setup and get working correctly.

 Additionally, a VPN only protects your communications between your computer and the VPN itself.
 So, in the case where the VPN is in your office, your data travels from your computer to the office over the secure VPN.
-Any information that then goes on and out to the Internet at large is no longer protected and could still be eavesdropped upon.
+Any information that then goes on and out to the Internet at large is no longer protected and could still be eavesdropped upon unless it is otherwise secured.

 Use of SSL is a good alternative to the use of a Virtual Private Network